nkurniansyah/BP_PRS/README.md

 ## Required packages

 We used [PLINK v1.9](https://www.cog-genomics.org/plink/ "PLINK v1.9")
 to generate PRS.
-We provide example code that also uses to construct the PRS.
+We provide example code to construct the PRS.

     install.packages("dplyr")